Things to do in Little India Singapore

 The interior of the temple is also decorated ornately, with figurines and sculptures of various deities neatly displayed around the premises.
 Don’t let its seemingly small exterior fool you, the temple’s actually pretty expansive.
 In the middle of the temple stands a majestic pagoda, and there’s a fish pond complete with a bridge near the back.

-Visitors to the temple have noted that the Leong San See Temple is particularly tranquil, and is maintained by friendly and helpful staff, making it an ideal spot to do some soul-searching.
-Entry is free, and when you plan to visit, head down in modest attire.
+Visitors to the temple have noted that the Leong San See Temple is particularly tranquil and is maintained by friendly and helpful staff, making it an ideal spot for some soul-searching.
+Entry is free, and when you plan to visit, remember to dress modestly.

 8. Tan Teng Niah House